Did you know it's possible to use two mortgage loans when buying a home in…

 Pre-Qualification: An Estimated Price Range

-The mortgage pre-qualification process gives you an estimated range for financing purposes.
-You provide the bank or lender with some basic information about your household income and debts, and then receive an estimated price range.
+You provide the bank or lender with some basic information about your household income and debts, and then receive a maximum loan amount or range.

 California home buyers can often get pre-qualified online, just by submitting a form with income and debt information.
 In most cases, borrowers can complete the pre-qualification process without a credit check.

-But the pre-qualification process (usually) doesn’t include a credit check or debt income-versus-debt analysis.
-So it’s not particularly useful when it comes to house-hunting purposes, making an offer, etc. If you’re actually ready to enter the housing market, a mortgage pre-approval would be more useful.
+But the pre-qualification process usually doesn’t include a credit check or debt-to-income analysis.
+So it’s not particularly useful when it comes to house-hunting purposes, making an offer, etc.

 Pre-Approval: A More Thorough Review Process